 This is one of the most common misconceptions around.
-There are so many companies around displaying that their products are "flushable" when we all know that the only thing that IS flushable, is toilet paper.
+There are so many companies around displaying that their products are "flushable" when we all know that the only thing that is flushable, is toilet paper.

-This is obviously more common for when the kitchen sink backs up but is still quite relevant and is one of the most common reasons why you could have a blocked drain.
+This is obviously more common for when the kitchen sink backs up but is still quite relevant and is one of the most common reasons why you could have a blocked sink drain.
 The greases and oils and fats, mainly from your cooking tends to get poured down your sink which is a big no no, especially in the colder winter months.

-Whether you have relatively new PVC pipes or old Clay Pipes a major factor of Blocked Drains are broken or damaged pipes, once the pipe collapses or separates, it opens the door for anything to become stuck.
+Whether you have relatively new PVC pipes or old clay pipes - a major factor of blocked drains are broken or damaged pipes, once the pipe collapses or separates, it opens the door for anything to become stuck.

-By far the most common cause of a Blocked Drain is tree roots, the main reason for this is due to the previous cause of broken or damaged pipes.
+By far the most common cause of a Blocked Drain is growing tree roots, the main reason for this is due to the previous cause of broken or damaged pipes.
 Whether there is a large crack or separation in your sewerage line or even a very small crack, tree roots manage to find their way in and once they're in, there's no stopping them.

 The Tree Roots strive off of sewerage lines because they have a constant source of water and a food source being the waste.